mloche/magento_py/README.md

 #  UTILITY

 This script writen in Python3 will take care of installing all the packages required,
  create the database and install Magento software in its community edition.
+Script has been tested and developped for Debian 10.

 # REQUISITES